Open Volunteer Recruitment Dates

 During open recruitment dates, volunteer applicants will be asked to complete an online registration form.
 Formal applications will be emailed after the open recruitment ends.
 Note: Open recruitment periods may end early depending on number of applications

 Applications will be emailed out the Saturday following the above listed closing date.

 Volunteers ages 14 and up perform a variety of support activities to special needs children ages 2-10 and their siblings at a day camp located at Forest Park in Everett.
 Tasks include swimming, art projects, reading, preparing food, singing and fun.
-Call Volunteer Services to sign up for an information packet.

 Clerical and Office Support

 Assist staff with clerical and office duties in clinical and administrative departments.
 Duties may include filing and collating, answering phones, using office machines and using a computer.

 - Comfort Dog services (if dog is certified by Delta Society)

 - Heart to Heart Volunteers: talk with others experiencing open heart surgery (Not currently accepting applications